I learned what it meant to be on the other side of the fence.

 (Check out her blog post – Refining Process )

 Refining isn’t easy.
 This is why the Holy Spirit pricks us and convicts us when we need to change our ways, give up past activities or thoughts, etc.

-But majority of Christians only want to hear the good stuff.
-Just Jesus loves you, not what He went through, or that we are to follow His footsteps, and take the hard road known as the narrow path.
+But the majority of Christians only want to hear the good stuff.
+Just Jesus loves you, not what He went through, or that we are to follow His footsteps and take the hard road known as the narrow path.

 They only wanted to hear the milk scriptures, not the meat.

 Many of them conflicted in their hypocritical ways of being a believer, and being of the world as well.
 They didn’t want the Spirit to prick them anymore through the word of God, so they left the church.

 A Message For The Past Members Of That Church

 Which brings me back to where I was in Little Rock.
 (Dear God, please fight against any feelings of bitterness that may arise from this retelling.
 In the name of Jesus Christ, Amen.)

 Yeah…my experience sometimes still stirs up some darkness, which is why I’m leaving this prayer here.
 Cover my work through Jesus.